-5 Conclusions
+6 Conclusions

 In this report, the extent and condition of the existing infrastructure in the study area was discussed, following a literature review of available information from previous studies, a field trip and public meetings held in the study area, and communication with various stakeholders.
 It was found that most of the conveyance infrastructure is over 80 years old and requires urgent rehabilitation, maintenance and repair.
-An Implementation Action Plan will be prepared as part of the 'Existing Conveyance Infrastructure and Irrigated Land' Report.
+An Implementation Action Plan was prepared as part of this Report.